smellyshovel/vue-custom-context-menu/README.md

 # Vue Custom Context Menu

-A Vue.js plugin that allows you to build 🖱 Context Menus for your app fast 🚀 and simple 🧩.
-Supports 🗂 nested Context Menus!
-Allows for full 🛠 customisation!
+A Vue.js plugin for building custom 🖱 Context Menus.
+Automatically adjusts position and supports nested context menus out of the box

 ## Installation

 1. Install the NPM package
     ```shell
-    $ npm install vue-custom-context-menu --save
+    $ npm install --save vue-custom-context-menu
     ```

 1. Import it in your app's main file the preferred way